Sendible insights The Best Time to Upload Reels on Instagram for Maximum Reach

 Consistency is a more important frequency.
 Prioritise quality over quantity.
 Aim for 3–5 Reels per week to maintain steady engagement without creator burnout.
 Adjust this frequency based on your content performance trends and available resources.

-Yes, scheduling tools like Sendible or Meta's Creator Studio allow you to prepare and schedule Reels ahead of time.
+Yes, scheduling tools like Sendible or Meta's Creator Studio let you prepare and schedule Reels in advance.
 This ensures consistent posting at peak engagement windows without having to do this manually every day.

 Should I post at the same time every day?

-While consistency helps build audience expectations, varying your posting times allows you to capture different segments of your audience.
-Find 2-3 optimal windows and rotate between them strategically.
+While consistency helps build audience expectations, varying your posting times lets you reach different segments of your audience.
+Find 2-3 optimal windows and rotate strategically between them.

 Text copied!